-With regard to Section 1 of the Standards, "Academic Support" and Section 2 of the Standards, "Institutional, Conference, and NCAA Rules Compliance," I am not aware of any noncompliance during the year under review.
+With regard to Section 2 of the Standards, "Institutional, Conference, and NCAA Rules Compliance," I am not aware of any non-compliance during the year under review.
+With regard to Section 1 of the Standards, "Academic Support," I am aware of two instances of noncompliance, as detailed in Exhibit 3.
 More specifically, in my role as Associate Vice Provost and University Registrar, I confirm that my office's communication with the Athletic Department in those areas has appropriately been through either the Senior Associate Athletic Director for Student Services or the Senior Associate Athletic Director for Compliance.